What's Your Relationship to Jealousy?

 An Encounter with Jealousy

-Let’s start by exploring a scenario:
+Let’s get into this by exploring a classic scenario:

 What is Sam to do?
 What would you do?